Panhellenic (PHC) Recruitment Information

 Do chapters haze?

-The national fraternity and sorority organizations, the University of California, Berkeley, Panhellenic Council and state law prohibit any action taken, or any situation created, whether on or off sorority premises, that may produce mental or physical discomfort, embarrassment, harassment, or ridicule.
+The national organizations, the University of California, Berkeley, Panhellenic Council and state law prohibit any action taken, or any situation created, whether on or off sorority premises, that may produce mental or physical discomfort, embarrassment, harassment, or ridicule.
 Hazing is forbidden and will not be tolerated at UC Berkeley.

 What are the Financial Requirements?